farmerinatechstack/360PlayerPrototype/README.md

 - Place both the mp4 and OGV files in the "StreamingAssets" folder of the project.
 - Open the "360Player" scene and select the MovieSurface GameObject.
 - Change the "Movie Name" field of the "Movie Player Sample" script to the name of your mp4 file in the StreamingAssets folder.
 For example, "YourMP4File.mp4"
-- Build and run the "360Player"
+- Build and run the "360Player" scene

 # Known Issues
 - As is, the project is known to support videos under 1 minute in length - I did not have access to others to test with.